 Notre Dame may have suffered a devastating fire in 2019, but the annual Marché de Noel Paris Notre Dame still sets up at the Square René Viviani.
 Considered one of the most picturesque Christmas markets in Paris, visitors find a quaint Christmas market with around 30 stalls.
 It’s here you’ll find true French artisans and craftsmen, along with a selection of regional French specialties to sample.
 Santa Claus also comes on the market for the little ones to get a photo with.

 The Marché de Noel Paris Notre Dame is open December 19 – 26, 2022.

 While many streets in each arrondissement are decorated, the Champs-Elysées is one of the most popular and festive of the Parisian light displays.
 The most beautiful avenue in the world transforms into a Christmas wonderland with lights.

-For 2021 the Christmas Lights on the Champs Elysées are officially switched on November 21 in a ceremony with by singer Clara Luciani.
+For 2022 the Christmas Lights on the Champs Elysées are officially switched on November 20 in a ceremony beginning at 5pm.
 The Champs Elysées is even car-free for the occasion, so that visitors and Parisians alike can gather right in the middle of the Champs Elysées.

 Don’t miss Galeries Lafayette for holiday lights and windows that arguably rival those of New York City department stores.
 Every year the theme changes. and past themes have included classic American musicals.